bpstephanie/Stigma_Free/README.md

 - Go through the quiz to strenghtening or weakening the belief they or others are affected by a sexual transmitted disease.
 - Get suggestions what to do including tests and contacting health professionals.

-How STD Free fills the needs:
+How STIgma Free fills the needs:
-- You can see the coloured tea on the pictures right at the landing page and also on the Contact Form.
-- About Tea has some short information about the different coloured tea.
+- You can get information about different infections.
-- The Contact Us page makes it possible to contact us.
-- Easy to reach everything form the header and you can find our social media in the footer, you also see the footer all the time.
+- You can do a quiz to find out if you have an increased risk of being infected.
+- The page is easy to use to get the information you need and you get recommendations to get tests or contact health professionals.

 ### Business Goals
 The Business Goals are:
-- Spread awareness of the more uncommon tea colours.
+- Spread awareness of sexually transmitted infections judgement free.
-- Get in touch with other tea drinkers that are not satisfied with your normal tea.
+- Get people to be able to contact our partners in the helath care industry.
-- If enough people will be aware the bigger chance that you will find the more rare tea in your city.
+- If enough people will be aware the bigger chance that we will eradicate the infections.

 ### User Stories
-1. As a curious tea drinker I expect to find out about different kind of tea.
+1. As a person with an active sex life I would want to protect my sexual health.
-0. I expect to get in touch with other people with my interest in more rare tea colours.
-0. I expect to be able to have a reference so I can spread awareness myself
+0. I expect to be able to find out if I am in a risk of having an STI or not.
+0. I will be able to read up on STI's to prevent it from spreading to me.

 ### Existing Features